Raeid-U/grades-assignment-v0.1/README.md

 ## Description

 - Series of prompts in Console/Terminal based in C++
-- Conducts Calculations for GPA, Average, Final Grade, and Required Marks
+- Conducts Calculations for GPA, Average, Final Grade, and Required Marks to Maintain a Grade

 ### Dependencies